-Regarding practicum training, school psychology students participate in extensive school-based practicum experiences under the direct supervision of school psychology faculty and on-site supervisors.
-Practicum experiences are provided as part of most school psychology core courses as well as independent courses (e.g., 832B).
+Regarding practicum training, school psychology students participate in extensive school and schoolrelated practicum experiences under the direct supervision of school psychology faculty and on-site supervisors.
+Practicum experiences are provided as part of most school psychology core courses as well as independent practica courses (e.g., 832B).
 Practicum experiences begin in the first semester as part of PSYC 714 (Psychoeducational Assessment of Children I) and 832A (Introduction to School Psychology) with approximately a one-half day per week time commitment.
-Additional school psychology courses that include a practicum component include PSYC 715 (Psychoeducational Assessment of Children II), 716 (Selected Topics in Psychoeducational Evaluation), 701 (Behavioral Assessment and Intervention with Children), 742 (Consultation), and 746 (Systems Applications in Psychological Services).
+Additional school psychology courses that include a practicum component include PSYC 715 (Psychoeducational Assessment of Children II), 716 (Assessment of Emotional and Behavioral Function), 701 (Behavioral Assessment and Intervention with Children), and 742 (Consultation and Systems Interventions.
 Beginning in the second year and continuing in the third year, students enroll in a year-long practicum course (832B and 832C).
-The field-based practica are completed in a variety of local schools and other settings.
-In the course of training, students gain experiences at all educational levels with diverse student populations with respect to cultural-ethnic backgrounds, disabilities, and socioeconomic levels.
-The 832B and C sequence involves a one day per week commitment in the schools, along with a weekly group seminar meeting and individual supervision meetings.
-Many students choose to participate in additional, optional practicum experiences during their fourth year, as well (e.g., child & family assessment and intervention practica).
+The field-based practica are completed in a variety of local schools and related settings.
+In the course of training, students gain experiences at various educational levels with diverse student populations with respect to cultural-ethnic backgrounds, disabilities, and socioeconomic levels.
+The 832B and C sequence involves a one day per week commitment in the schools or related setting, along with a weekly group seminar meeting and individual supervision meetings.
+Many students choose to participate in additional, optional practicum experiences during their training as well.
 In general, practicum experiences progress from direct individual psychological assessment and intervention activities to more indirect systems-level change and supervisory activities.
+Moreover, students are routinely assessed on their performance of required practicum objectives.